digiltd/hologram-config/README.md

 ````

-Or use grunt to watch for changes to your compiled CSS, then wipe and build a new doc everytime you save.
+Or run grunt to watch for changes to your compiled CSS, then wipe and build a new doc everytime you save.

 ````
 $ grunt
 ````

 Note that Grunt is only watching for the compiled CSS (style.css) which is compiled by Codekit.